codicoscepticos/ruby-on-canvas/README.md

 ### Demo
 Open `/app/rubycanvas.html` in the browser (or visit [this link](http://337878.playcode.io/) for an online demo).
-The source of the demo is in `/app/demo.rb`.
+The source code of the demo is in `/app/demo.rb`.

 ### Dependencies
 `gem install opal`